Skip to content

 Here’s a little story that might sound familiar:

-So he grabbed his new Uni-T UT505B, ran a full DAR & PI test, and bam — the readings showed insulation breakdown in a hidden cable.
+So he grabbed his new Uni-T UT505B, ran a full DAR and PI test, and bam—the readings showed a severe insulation breakdown in a hidden cable.

 He replaced the cable before anything serious happened.
-The owner was stoked, and Jack landed a maintenance contract for the entire building.
+The owner was incredibly stoked, and Jack landed a lucrative maintenance contract for the entire building.

-They measure how well your cable’s insulation resists leakage over time, giving you a fuller picture of cable health.
+They measure how well your cable’s insulation resists electrical leakage over time, giving you a much fuller picture of the cable's overall health and degradation.

 Do I need a DAR & PI tester for residential jobs?

 It depends.
-For simple repairs, maybe not — but for certifying a house or doing compliance work, yes.
+For simple repairs, maybe not.
+But for certifying a house, doing strict compliance work, or finding hidden faults, it is absolutely essential.

 How often should I test?

-In commercial/industrial settings, test annually.
-For residential jobs, test whenever you replace or inspect wiring.
+In commercial and industrial settings, you should test annually.
+For residential jobs, test whenever you replace, upgrade, or thoroughly inspect wiring.

 Are Uni-T testers compliant with Australian standards?

-Yes — they meet IEC and CAT ratings appropriate for Aussie conditions.
+Yes, they fully meet stringent IEC and CAT safety ratings, making them highly appropriate and safe for tough Aussie conditions.

 Compare products